sebas77/haxe-jangaroo-html5benchmarks/README.md

 haxe-jangaroo-html5benchmarks
 =============================

-set of benchmarks for Jangaro (as3 to html5) and HaxeJS/HaxeNME/Jeash (Haxe to html5)
+set of benchmarks for Jangaroo (as3 to html5) and HaxeJS/HaxeNME/Jeash (Haxe to html5)